Expertise

 Vue

 My first encounter with Vue was through participating in a full-stack competition on campus, and I started learning from the Vue 2.X version.
 Later, I began looking for relevant tutorials and started learning Vue 3.
-In 2022, I tried using Vue 3 to actually work on my personal projects, and since then, I have grown fond of the Composition API and started exploring and using various Vue development tools such as Vite, Pinia, and so on.
+In 2022, I tried using Vue 3 to actually work on my personal projects, and since then, I have grown fond of the Composition API and started learning and using various Vue development tools such as Vite, Pinia, and so on.

 Cross-platform UI framework